UPenn-CIT599/final-project-la-parking-ticket-wizard/README.md

 [bigdataview]: ./README_images/bigdataview.png "bigdataview"

 ## Set Up The Envrionment Before Running The Program

+In order to properly run the program, you will need to add the following three Jar files to the project build path. jcommon-1.0.23.jar, jfreechart-1.0.19.jar and jfxrt.jar.
+They can be downloaded from here: https://drive.google.com/a/seas.upenn.edu/file/d/1ZWeE9bt2mHrSw51PkqIOouyXXzmMOwJL/view?usp=sharing

 Due to the nature of the big data analysis (> 9 million dataset), it requires a change in the configuration parameter to avoid the `Java Heap Space Out of Memory Error`.
 Go to **Run** -> **Run Configurations...**.
 Then, from the left hand side, select `ParkingTicketWizard` and select `Arguments` tab on the center of the window.
 Then, in the `VM arguments:` field, fill it in like following: